 It would help our investigations if you could forward details of the text message to 60599 (network charges apply) or email: email@example.com before deleting it.

 ‘Create a Government Gateway account’ scam

-HMRC is aware of a bogus email advising customers they need to ‘create a government gateway account’ in order to receive a tax refund.
-Do not respond to the email, click on any links or download any attachments.
-Please forward it to email@example.com and then delete it.
+We’re aware of a bogus email advising customers they need to ‘create a government gateway account’ in order to receive a tax refund.
+Don’t respond to the email, click on any links or download any attachments.
+Please forward it to firstname.lastname@example.org and then delete it.

-HMRC are aware of companies that issue emails or texts advertising their services.
+HMRC is aware of companies that issue emails or texts advertising their services.
 They offer to apply to HMRC for a tax rebate on the customer’s behalf, usually for a fee.
 These companies are not connected with HMRC in any way.
 We would advise that you should read any ‘small print’/disclaimers prior to using their services.